jtr13/EDAV/D3/EDAV7Notes.md

 =======
 [Transitions.pdf](Transitions.pdf)

-First attempt (note problem with removing an element on the left) [EDAV7_2_transitions.html](EDAV7_2_transitions.html)
+###First attempt

+**Of note:**

+[EDAV7_2_transitions.html](EDAV7_2_transitions.html)

+**Of note:**

+* Rather than smoothly transitioning off to the left, all bars are resized when "Remove bar (left)" is clicked

+* Bars do not smoothly transition off to the right, they are removed immediately and then the remaining bars transition to their new places to the right.

-Join data by key to maintain object constancy [EDAV7_3_obj_constancy.html](EDAV7_3_obj_constancy.html)
+###Join data by key to maintain object constancy

+[EDAV7_3_obj_constancy.html](EDAV7_3_obj_constancy.html)

+**Of note:**

+* Bars now smoothly transition off to the left and right